regresado/regreso/README.md

 ## 👋 Introduction

-Regreso is an open source tool for creating, finding, and managing links, files, and resources you wish to "return" to later.
+Regreso is an open source tool for creating, finding, and managing the links, files, and resources you wish to "return" to later.

 These destinations may be organized into "maps", enabling graphing and visualization of relationships, "tags", project or topic-centered "trunk" workspaces, and eventually session "journies".